zchee/neovim-wiki/Integer-types-refactoring-guidelines.md

 - avoid possible data truncation because of explicit casting.
 - etc.

-It's important for us to reach an agreement on how this kind of refactorings should be done.
+It's important to agree on how this kind of refactoring should be done.
-However, something must be said before giving that advice:
+However:

 - This is a difficult thing to get completely right.
 No hard-and-fast set of rules will match every possible situation.
-- **This set of guidelines intends to be a framework establishing principles** to help people new to confront these problems, and for more experienced people to have a consensus so that code is homogeneous.
+- **This set of guidelines intends to be a framework establishing principles** to help new people to confront these problems, and for more experienced people to have a consensus so that code is homogeneous.
 - **It does not intend to be a set of mechanical rules to be applied without further thinking, or to be dogmatic about**.
 - Every particular case should be carefully analyzed before taking actions on it.

-That said, here it goes the advice:
+That said, here goes the advice:

 ### Long types
 - `long_u` with size semantics (all, or mostly all) --> `size_t`
-- `long_u` withouth size semantics (rare, if ever) --> `uint64_t`
+- `long_u` without size semantics (rare, if ever) --> `uint64_t`
 - `long` with size semantics:
     * signedness conversion easy --> `size_t` <br/>
        (check for signedness conversion usual problems).